 I would argue that a couple of them are developed far better than Eren, and I found them to be more engaging as personalities.
 The prime example being the character of Jean, a fellow trainee who starts off as a selfish and somewhat generic rival character but slowly grows more mature and insightful, as well as becoming a cynical yet charismatic man after seeing the Titans’ destruction first-hand.

-And of course it’ll be a waste not to mention fan-favorite Levi; Erwin’s second-in command and considered to be humanity’s strongest and most skilled warrior, Levi is a composed, blunt and terrifying man who more than lives up to his reputation.
-He may appear as the typical “resident badass” of the show at first, but there is definitely more to him that just some insane feats that I wouldn’t mind being explored more in the future.
+And of course, it’ll be a waste not to mention fan-favorite Levi; Erwin’s second-in-command and considered to be humanity’s strongest and most skilled warrior, Levi is a composed, blunt and terrifying man who more than lives up to his reputation.
+He may appear as the typical “resident badass” of the show at first, but there is definitely more to him than just some insane feats that I wouldn’t mind being explored more in the future.

 Animation & Art

-Attack on Titan was the debut production of studio Wit, originally an offshoot of the mighty Production I.G. studio, who also helped producing the show.
+Attack on Titan was the debut production of Studio Wit, originally an offshoot of the mighty Production I.G. studio, who also helped produce the show.
 From what I understand the majority of the show was produced by Wit, with I.G. being more in an overseer or assistant role.
 And for a debut production, Attack on Titan is freaking amazing… Depending on which scene we’re talking about.

 When the show jumps to the action it’s easily one of the most exciting-looking and kinetic anime of recent years, competing with shows that come out even nowadays.
 Scenes involving a device called the 3D Maneuver Gear are some of the most fluid scenes I’ve ever seen in a television show, with hyperactive leaps, frenzy camera work and energetic clashes, all animated smoothly and gorgeously.
 And the show blends CGI with 2D animations very well in and outside those scenes.